ProtoSchool/roadmap/README.md

 - [**Community Growth:** Chapter leaders are enabled to foster local learning communities around the globe.](#community-growth)
 - [**Project Management:** Internal structures position ProtoSchool for future growth.](#project-management)

-## Roadmap
+## Roadmap & OKRs

+Our OKRs and roadmap provide insight into _how_ we plan to accomplish our top-level goals over time while adhering to the project's guiding principles.

+### Objectives and Key Results (OKRs)

+Objectives and key results (OKRs) for the immediate future can be found in our [Q1 2020 OKRs](./okrs/2020-q1.md), with links to GitHub issues where relevant.
+You can also join our next [ProtoSchool Community Call](https://github.com/ProtoSchool/organizing/issues/47) or review our [meeting notes](./meeting-notes/meeting-notes-and-recordings.md) for progress updates.

+### Roadmap

 This proposed execution path represents our best intentions, and is subject to refinement and improvement as the needs and capacity of the project change over time.

-More tightly defined objectives and key results (OKRs) for the immediate future can be found in our [Q3 2019 OKRs](./okrs/2019-q3.md).
-See our [meeting notes](./meeting-notes/meeting-notes-and-recordings.md) or join our next [ProtoSchool Weekly Call](https://github.com/ProtoSchool/organizing/issues/47) for progress updates.
+_Last update: 2019-03-27_

-### Content Development
+#### Content Development

 **Objective: The ProtoSchool website includes a increasing range of tutorial content from across multiple projects.**